Feature request #12722

 Whether this is still the case that those columns are nulled on paste, I do not know.
 All my tables are using string values and it seemed to me while pasting other types of values could cause conversion errors, pasting one string to another shouldn't cause a problem.

-#6 Updated by Patrick Dunford over 4 years ago
+#6 Updated by Patrick Dunford almost 5 years ago

 There has been an improvement with 2.12 in seeing that pastes work most of the time provided the source table columns are in the same order in the destination table

 e.g. source columns are A and B, destination columns are A B and C, the source columns get pasted correctly into the destination table.

 However I believe it should also work for the scenario where the columns have the same names but are in a different order.

 e.g. if the source is A B and the destination is A D E B C then all the columns are pasted as nulls.
 It should be possible to find the column of the same name and paste into it if the type and size match.

 #8 Updated by Giovanni Manghi over 4 years ago